-During September 2010 our clinical trial, known as DEEP AF, was approved by the FDA.
+During the third quarter of 2010 our DEEP AF clinical trial was approved by the FDA.
 DEEP AF is a feasibility trial designed to evaluate the safety and effectiveness of our minimally invasive products with catheter mapping and ablation technologies for the treatment of patients with persistent or long-standing persistent AF.
 The 30-patient trial will be conducted at six U.S. medical centers.
+Enrollment in the trial was initiated in December 2010 and is anticipated to be completed during the third quarter of 2011.
+There are currently 11 patients enrolled in the trial.
+During the first quarter of 2011, the trial was modified to include the use of the AtriClip system to exclude the left atrial appendage.